firestuff/slidetogether/README.md

 [slidetogether.io](https://slidetogether.io/) is a service for controlling a single presentation from multiple remote computers.
 Think of is as a presentation remote that works across the Internet.

-The presentation computer runs a [Python client](present/present.py) which injects keystrokes.
+Each presentation computer runs a [Python client](present/present.py) which injects keystrokes.
 It is limited to standard presentation remote keystrokes (left & right arrows) to minimize security issues.

 Remote presenters send commands from a web browser.
 One or more administrators control which presenters can send commands at any time.